rfzeg/RoboND-Perception-Project/README.md

 ## Part 1: Tabletop Segmentation
-This part of the code was mainly developed during [Perception Exercise 1](https://github.com/udacity/RoboND-Perception-Exercises).

 ### 1. Create ROS node and subscribe to data from RGB-D camera
 I used the _project_template.py_ file as starting point.